DPDF Frequently Asked Questions for Prospective Student Applicants

 I am enrolled in a JD/PhD, MD/PhD, or other joint doctoral program.
 Am I still eligible to apply?
 Yes, applicants enrolled in joint doctoral programs are eligible for the DPDF student competition, provided that they are at the required stage in their PhD programs to apply (see eligibility requirements).

-I will be taking my comprehensive/qualifying exams before the end of the fellowship period in September 2015.
+I will be taking my comprehensive/qualifying exams before the end of the fellowship period in September 2016.
 Am I eligible to apply?
 Yes.
-You can apply to the DPDF Program as long as you will not have completed all other pre-ABD (all but dissertation) requirements for your department, including defense of your dissertation proposal, before the end of the fellowship period.
-However, you must be on track to complete all other pre-ABD requirements no later than the end of June 2016.
+You can apply to the DPDF Program as long as you will not have defended/obtained approval of your dissertation proposal before the end of the fellowship period.
+However, you must be on track to obtain approval of your dissertation proposal within the 2016-2017 academic year.

 What funding in support of dissertation research disqualifies a student from applying to the DPDF Program?
 Students who have sought funding in order to implement a research design or plan for their dissertation research are not eligible to apply to the DPDF Program.
 We consider such dissertation research funding to include awards, such as grants or fellowships, that provide funds sufficient to support research for three months or more and that are intended to support research at the ABD stage of a student’s PhD career.
 If you are unsure whether an application you have submitted or if funding you have received falls into this category, please contact DPDF staff.